numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

 matrix/linear system and watch RLinearAlgebra.jl do the rest.
 Specifically, it will behind the scenes call all the  `complete_[technique]` functions that will generate recipes data structures that have all the necessary preparations (preallocations) for handling your proposed task.
-Then once the preparations are done, it handles your problem according to its designed recipes.
+Then once the preparations are done, RLinearAlgebra resolves your problem according to its designed recipes.

 With this analogy of how RLinearAlgebra.jl works, the next two sections provide an overview over the two key data structures in RLinearAlgebra.jl, the **technique** structures, your